 Analysis of the article “Porn star is the 11th women to make a Turmp sex claim”

-According to the context of culture, this article was written by Harriet Agerholm and published online on the 24th of October 2016 in “The Independent”, a British online newspaper from March 2016 which began as a broadsheet but then changed in 2003 to a tabloid format.
+According to the context of culture, This article was written by Harriet Agerholm and published online on the 24th of October 2016 in “The Independent”, a British online newspaper that started as a broadsheet paper and switched to tabloid format in 2003.
+From March 2016, the Independent has been published only online.
+The context of culture refers to this wider framework in which the article was published.

-The context of situation allows us to analyse the text according to three parameters.
-The first one is the field, which tells us what is going on, gives us information about the processes described, the participants who are involved in those processes and the circumstances in which the processes are happening.
-In this text the journalist is reporting some pieces of news about Trump’s inappropriate sexual behaviour, especially the allegation made by the porn star Jessica Drake.
-The processes are described through verbal verbs which are a lot because this article is mainly reporting allegations made to Trump (for example say, accuse, offer, make claims, make allegations, introduce, ask, call, refuse, agree, deny etc.), material verbs which also make up a big part of the text as the facts reported are actions done by the President (come, grope, enter dress, return, show, walk, go etc.), mental verbs which are only three (know, remember and have no interest) and relational verbs which are only to be and to have.
+The context of situation allows us to analyse the text according to three variables.
+The first one is field, which tells us what is going on, gives us information about the processes described, the participants who are involved in those processes and the circumstances in which the processes are happening.
+In this text the journalist reports on Trump’s inappropriate sexual behaviour, especially the allegations made by the porn star Jessica Drake

+The processes are described through verbal verbs which are a lot because this article is mainly reporting allegations made to Trump There are many verbal processes because this article reports Trump’s sexual allegations (for example “say, accuse, offer, make claims, make allegations, introduce, ask, call, refuse, agree, den”y etc.), material verbs which also make up a big part of the text as the facts reported are actions done by which refer to the President’s actions (come, grope, enter dress, return, show, walk, go etc.),three mental verbs (know, remember and have no interest) and relational verbs which are only “to be and to have”.

-The participants are Trump, Jessica Drake, Gloria Allred, two other women who are not specified, Bill Cosby, Roman Polanski, Clinton, the companies of Trump, women who accused Trump, bookkeepers.
-The circumstances indicate where, when, why and how the process happens, for example in a statement, at a news conference, in Lake Tahoe, in 2006, in pyjamas and so on.
+The participants are Trump, Jessica Drake, Gloria Allred, two other women who are not specified, Bill Cosby, Roman Polanski, Clinton, the companies of Trump, the women who accused Trump, and the bookkeepers.
+The circumstances indicate where, when, why and how the process happens: for example , in a statement, at a news conference, in Lake Tahoe, in 2006, in pyjamas and so on.

-The second variable of the context of situation is the tenor which enables us to define the mood so if the clauses are declarative, interrogative or imperative and the modality expressed through adjuncts of modality and modal verbs.
-In this case most of the clauses are declarative, there are only two questions “What do you want?
-How much?” which report Trump’s words and the modality is not that evident, we only have two modal adjuncts (forcibly and totally).
-The third variable is the mode, which indicates the way language is used in the channel of communication which has been adopted.
-In this case is a written text, in particular a piece of news so the information tends to be packaged through nominalizations like unwanted sexual advances, high-profile cases, inappropriate sexual behaviour and so on.
+The second variable of the context of situation is tenor that enables us to define the mood so if the clauses are (declarative, interrogative or imperative clauses) and the modality expressed through adjuncts of modality and modal verbs.
+In this case, most of the clauses are declarative; there are only two questions “What do you want?
+How much?” which report Trump’s words.
+Modality is expressed not that evident, we only with have two modal adjuncts (forcibly and totally).
+The third variable is the mode, which shows indicates the way language is used in the channel of communication which has been adopted in the article.
+In this case, it is a written text, in particular a piece of a news article in which information tends to be packaged through nominalizations, like“unwanted sexual advances, high-profile cases, inappropriate sexual behaviour “and so on.